-The brain doesn’t know it’s good or bad; its work is to make it a habit.
+The brain doesn’t know what’s good or bad; its work is to make of it a habit.
 Moreover, the heart is the one that says if it’s discordant or harmonious.
 After all, if someone is mean to you, you call them heartless no brainless.
 Nevertheless, it’s how the brain works, and with good habits, the brain runs smoothly.

-According to Mel Robbins, the 5 second rule is “a starting ritual that activates the brain prefrontal cortex, helping to change your behavior.”
+According to Mel Robbins, the 5-second rule is “a starting ritual that activates the brain prefrontal cortex, helping to change your behavior.”
 Like this idea?
 Click here to tweet it.

 Robbins explains the prefrontal cortex is the part of the brain leading our focus, ability to change or take deliberate actions.